esbmc/esbmc/README.md

  * CVC5
  * Yices 2.2+

-In addition, ESBMC can be configured to use the SMTLIB interactive text format with a pipe to communicate with an arbitrary solver process, although not-insignificant overheads are involved.
+In addition, ESBMC can be configured to use the SMTLIB interactive text format with a pipe to communicate with an arbitrary solver process, although there are not insignificant overheads involved.

-A limited subset of C++98/03 is supported, too -- a library modeling the STL is also available.

 ### Tutorials